StarrLucky/foodpass/README.md

 sudo docker build -t foodpass .
 ```

-And run.
-Your computer will process your orders while it is turned on.
+While the Docker service is running, your computer will process your orders.

 ```
 sudo docker run --name foodpass foodpass